Please note all abstracts must be submitted in accordance with the guidelines below:

 The abstract should be typed in Arial font, size 11pt.

-The abstract text should be limited to 3000 characters (not words) and include the following headings: Purpose/Background, Methods/Interventions, Results/Outcomes, Conclusions/Discussion.
+The abstract text must be limited to 3000 characters (not words), not including spaces.
+It should include the following headings: Purpose/Background, Methods/Interventions, Results/Outcomes, Conclusions/Discussion.

 Do not include author details (names and affiliations) on the abstract template.
 You will enter these into the online form.